melmel27/comakery/README.md

 2. The Transfer Admin calls `setAccountPermissions(investorAddress, transferGroup, addressTimeLock, maxTokens)` to provision their account.
 Initially this will be done for the Primary Issuance of tokens to investors where tokens are distributed directly from the issuer to holder accounts.
 3. A potential buyer sends their AML/KYC information to the Transfer Admin.
 4. The Transfer Admin calls `setAccountPermissions(buyerAddress, transferGroup, addressTimeLock, maxTokens)` to provision the Buyer account.
 5. At this time or before, the Transfer Admin authorizes the transfer of tokens between account groups with `setAllowGroupTransfer(fromGroup, toGroup, afterTimestamp)` .
-Note that allowing a transfer from group A to group B does not allow a transfer from group B to group B. This would have to be done separately.
+Note that allowing a transfer from group A to group B by default does not allow the reverse transfer from group B to group A. This would have to be done separately.
 An example is that Reg CF unaccredited investors may be allowed to sell to Accredited US investors but not vice versa.

 ## Overview of Transfer Restriction Enforcement Methods